azurecitadel/azurecitadel/content/es/day2/customise.md

 | Tag: AZBACC- format on Cost-Centre |||
 | Block Azure Sentinel |||

+You will find the empty matrix in the presentation deck in the team's General | Files area.

 > For the definition, add a hyperlink to the definition JSON

 You don't need to create all of the custom Azure Policies to succeed - just demonstrate sufficient progress and capability.